thoughtbot/guides/tech-stack/README.md

 - When building a cross-platform mobile app that will be delivered via an app store, use React Native.

-### API

-- Use GraphQL as an API layer when connecting a mobile app to a web service.

 ### Web

 - Use Ruby on Rails for new applications.